One World Trade Center: Original building (1971–2001)

-Current building (2013–present)

 Planning

+World Trade Center master plan

 Following the destruction of the original World Trade Center, there was debate regarding the future of the World Trade Center site.
 There were proposals for its reconstruction almost immediately, and by 2002, the Lower Manhattan Development Corporation had organized a competition to determine how to use the site.
 The proposals were part of a larger plan to memorialize the September 11 attacks and rebuild the complex.
 Already the site was becoming a tourist attraction; in the year following the attacks the Ground Zero site became the most visited place in the United States.
 On September 10, 2002, the Viewing Wall, a temporary display containing information about the attacks and listing the names of the dead, opened to the public.
+The same year, then–New York Governor George Pataki faced accusations of cronyism for supposedly using his influence to get the winning architect's design picked as a personal favor for his friend and campaign contributor, Ronald Lauder.

 When the public rejected the first round of designs, a second, more open competition took place in December 2002, in which a design by Daniel Libeskind was selected as the winner in February 2003.
 Other designs were submitted by Richard Meier, Peter Eisenman, Charles Gwathmey, and Steven Holl; William Pedersen; and Foster and Partners.
 This design underwent many revisions, mainly because of disagreements with developer Larry Silverstein, who held the lease to the World Trade Center site at that time.
-Peter Walker and Michael Arad’s “Reflecting Absence” proposal was selected as the site’s 9/11 Memorial in January 2004.
+Peter Walker and Michael Arad's "Reflecting Absence" proposal was selected as the site's 9/11 Memorial in January 2004.